dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

     FAIL_ON_APK_UPGRADE_VERSION_CONFLICT = false

+#### Promote from Internal to Alpha

+Promote a current internal to alpha

+    ./gradlew googlePlayPromoteFromInternalToAlpha

+#### Promote from Internal to Beta

+Promote a current internal to beta

+    ./gradlew googlePlayPromoteFromInternalToBeta

+#### Promote from Internal to Rollout

+Promote a current internal to rollout

+    ./gradlew googlePlayPromoteFromInternalToRollout

+###### User Fraction

+Portion of the users who should get the staged rollout version of the APK.
+The maximum rollout fraction is 0.5 (50% of users).
+Default value: 0.005 (0.5%)

+    USER_FRACTION = 0.2

+#### Promote from Internal to Production

+Promote a current internal to production

+    ./gradlew googlePlayPromoteFromInternalToProduction

 #### Promote from Alpha to Beta

 Promote a current alpha to beta

     ./gradlew googlePlayPromoteFromAlphaToBeta

 #### Promote from Alpha to Rollout

 Promote a current alpha to staged rollout